 The thicker the dogbone, the heavier it is, but the easier it is to hold and grab if needed.
 Grabbing quickdraws may not be in your ethics, but to some it’s a part of projecting routes.
 A thick dogbone makes dogging much easier.

 The easiest way to gauge the difference between two quickdraws you’re eyeing off is to go in-store and to hold each in your hands and feel the action of the gates.
 What pictures can’t show you is how it feels to open and close the gate.
 Some gate actions will feel smooth and offer constant resistance whilst others will feel effortless to hold open once it passes a certain point.
 You may or may not like this.
 Also, some carabiners offer more or less resistance when squeezing them open.

 How many draws you buy depends on the area you’re climbing in.
 Around South-East Queensland, 10-12 draws will get you up the majority of routes, but if you venture further afield you may run into longer routes.
+Ideally have a selection of different lengths to your quickdraws for maximum versatility.
 The best thing to do is check with local climbers and guidebooks as to how many draws are recommended for the area you want to climb in.

 There you have it!
 These are the primary factors to consider when buying new quickdraws - hopefully you'll be able to pick the ones that are right for you!
 If you have further questions, come see us in store or send us an email to chat with one of our team members to get some advice.